fredshone/fredshone.github.io/_posts/2025-07-13-evaluation.md

 ---
 **NOTE**

 Most generative models actually use some form of conditionality.
 The big boys, image and text generation models, are typically text prompted, for example.
 But usually there is at least some generative or probabilistic process remaining.
-For example, they learn $$P(X|Y)$$.
+For example, they learn $$P(X \mid Y)$$.

 ---